mozilla/meao/_posts/2017-03-03-bedrock-code-to-production.md

 If any testing phase fails we are notified in IRC and the deployment is halted.
 The whole process usually takes around an hour.

 A deployment to our [dev instance](https://www-dev.allizom.org) is very similar to our production deployment (above).
-The primary differences are that it happens on every push to `master`, and fewer integration tests are run agasint the deployed app.
+The primary differences are that it happens on every push to `master`, and fewer integration tests are run against the deployed app.
-Our dev instance is also slightly different in that the `DEV` setting is set to `True`, which primarly means that a development version of our localization files is used so that localizers have a stable site from which to view their work-in-progress, and all feature switches are on by default.
+Our dev instance is also slightly different in that the `DEV` setting is set to `True`, which primarily means that a development version of our localization files is used so that localizers have a stable site from which to view their work-in-progress, and all feature switches are on by default.